sodeidelphonse/GeospatialAnalytics/README.md

 # Geospatial_Analytics
-Repository for spatial data analysis and mapping
+Repository for spatial data analysis and visualization